CitrineInformatics/citrine-python/docs/source/getting_started/connecting.rst

 ======================================

 The Citrine Python Client connects to the Citrine Platform API.
-To create client, you must specify the specific site that you want to connect to and your API key:
+To create a client, you must specify the specific site that you want to connect to and your API key:

 .. code-block:: python